 When medications are used to treat cardiac issues, usually a combination of drugs are involved that target different organs and systems.
 That reflects the “multiple nature of therapy” also used when multiple herbs are involved with multi-dimensional results, because of the complex nature of cardiovascular disease, according to the Evidence-Based Complementary and Alternative Medicine.
 An example includes the Compound Danshen Formula (CDF), which has been used in the treatment of cardiovascular disease for more than 30 years and commonly used to treat coronary artery disease, including angina and acute myocardial infarction, the study said.

 The CDF has been used in many different products produced by hundreds of Chinese pharmaceutical companies, the study said.
-In the CDF formula, the dried root of the plant Danshen (Salvia miltiorrhiza, red sage) serves as the key herb with action of increasing blood flow to the heart.
+In the CDF formula, the dried root of the plant Danshen (Salvia miltiorrhiza or red sage) serves as the key herb with action of increasing blood flow to the heart.
 A secondary herb is Sanqi (Panax notoginseng, notoginseng), in which the dry root of the Sanqi has been traditionally used as a hemostatic medicine to control internal and external bleeding.
 A third herb, Bingpian, (Dryobalanops aromitcaa, borneol) is used to increase the blood concentration of Danshen and Sanqi.